jkmackie/means_and_outliers/README.md

 Harmonic mean in words:
 * Write out arithmetic mean equation: (40 + 60) / 2;
 * Rewrite equation by putting the denominator as the numerator.
-* Each number in numerator is flipped and summed in the denominator inside parenthesis.`
+* Each number in numerator is flipped and summed in the denominator inside parenthesis.

-### How are the means impacted by outliers?
+***
+### Quality Ratings on Scales 1-5 and 1-10
-Let's consider a *contrived* case where there are four different house quality ratings.
+Consider a contrived scenario where there are four different house quality ratings.
+Only these ratings will be used to predict house price.
 Kitchen, Basement, and House Quality are rated on a scale of 1-5 with 5 as the best.
 Overall Quality is rated on a scale of 1-10 with 10 as the best.

 Here are histograms of the ratings: